 It is estimated that about 70% of all car accident claims get evaluated by Colossus.

 Technology is everywhere.
 It has made its way into every aspect of most businesses.
-The software and applications used for various business functions have undoubtedly made life simpler in many ways.
-For example, they have enabled us to cut down on human error.
-Even in the insurance industry, software applications are used extensively, even for calculating claims.
+The software and applications used for various business functions have undoubtedly simplified life.
+For example, they have enabled us to reduce human error.
+Even in the insurance industry, software applications are used extensively to calculate claims.
 In this article, we will discuss a piece of software commonly used in car accident claims and how it may impact your settlement.

 What is Colossus?

-‘Colossus’ is software that Allstate and several other well-known insurance companies use to help their adjusters with claims evaluation by helping adjusters determine and evaluate their insurer and claimant losses.
+‘Colossus’ is software Allstate and several other well-known insurance companies use to help their adjusters evaluate claims by helping adjusters determine and evaluate their insurer and claimant losses.

 While most insurance companies claim that the software is only part of their accident claims evaluation process, estimations reveal that around 70% of all car accident claims get evaluated by Colossus.
 Moreover, reports reveal that Allstate heavily relies on Colossus.
 New adjusters in the company generally do not have much leeway in deviating from the software.
-While technologically, it allows for a speedier claims evaluation process for an injured claimant who has suffered damage, experienced personal injury lawyers understand that this automation doesn’t always take all necessary factors into consideration.
+While technologically, it allows for a speedier claims evaluation process for an injured claimant who has suffered damage, experienced personal injury lawyers understand that this automation doesn’t always consider all necessary factors.

 The Shortcomings of Colossus

-The software, like most software, evaluates claims based on pre-determined data inputs or points, and the more points, the better!
+Like most software, the software evaluates claims based on pre-determined data inputs or points; the more points, the better!

 For example: